 This November, players will once again venture into a world not all that different from our own.
 Through Ubisoft’s Watch Dogs 2, they get the chance to explore what life is lack as a hacker.
 Watch Dogs 2 will let players feel what it’s like to control the flow of information and take on technology companies upsetting the world order.
 They are treating everyone’s private details like a commodity to be traded and sold.

-A follow-up to the original Watch Dogs that’s scheduled to debut on November 15th, Watch Dogs 2 takes place in San Francisco and focuses on new series stars.
+A follow-up to the original Watch Dogs, Watch Dogs 2 takes place in San Francisco and focuses on new series stars.
 The company is promising fun hacking, impressive gadgets, a huge sandbox and dangerous criminals.
 It’s also hoping to deliver a game that hacking culture will feel is authentic and players will want to visit again and again.

 We’ve learned a great deal since Ubisoft confirmed the Watch Dogs 2 release earlier this year.
 What Ubisoft has revealed about the game so far points to a title that’s more ambitious and more entertaining than its predecessor.

 Introducing Marcus Holloway